CiscoDevNet/appdynamics-ansible/README.md

 |`install_jre`| Set this parameter to false if the JRE should not be installed together with the DB agent. <br><br>**Note:** to install java on windows, you need to run the <i>install-roles.yml</i> playbook first, which adds a galaxy role (lean_delivery.java) to you local playbook folder

 ## Machine agent

+**Example 1:** Install machine agent on hosts.
+Agents communicate with controller with proxy.

 ```yml
 ---